 The English international edition of Come Follow Me was published in 2013, revised in 2017 and translations are complete with more underway in other languages.

 The Come Follow Me course has two parts:

-- the Advisor Guide free download or buy it here
+- the Advisor Guide - a free download or buy it here

 With the number of displaced peoples around the world, we realised that it wasn't always practical for a believer moving between refugee camps to have a physical Study Book.
 We also receive enquiries from people working in countries where it is dangerous to own Christian resources.
 In 2019-20 we created an e-learning platform for smartphones and other devices called GrowSpace.
 We use it to publish Come Follow Me in a digital, secure, multilingual, interactive format for group and 1-2-1 discipleship.
 The app works in the same way - a believer is given access by their advisor, and they complete the lessons by typing into the pages before meeting together face to face (or on a video call) to complete the discussion.
 Find out more here.